inrialearninglab/ai4t/docs/3-module-2-machine-learning-and-data/3-2-to-experiment-lets-play-with-the-data/3-2-1-tensorflow-playground.md

+---
+title: Play with the Machine's Neurons
+description:
+---
 ### Play with the Machine's Neurons

 This activity was dedicated to discovering TensorFlow, an "end-to-end open source platform for machine learning".
 It can be replaced by an activity in English that is easier to implement for in-depth discovery of machine learning softwares.